-DIANE: I want to say I'm a manager, as well, and I see telecommuting as a privilege, not a right, and I would not start that way with anybody.
-I would want to test out their ability to self-structure, to produce, to show initiative, to demonstrate some maturity, and then they can earn some part of that.
-For those with certain tasks that take undivided attention, I could see letting someone go home.
+DIANE: I want to say, I'm a manager as well; and I see telecommuting as a privilege, not a right, and I would not start that way with anybody.
+I would want to test out their ability to self-structure, to produce, to show initiative, to demonstrate some maturity.
+And then they can earn some part of that.
+There's also certain tasks that take undivided attention; I could see letting someone go home.

 CONAN: Susan Gunelius, that seems to accord with what you've been saying.

-CONAN: Ben Waber, do you have those kinds of bosses there at - Sociometric Solutions?
+CONAN: Ben Waber, do you have those kinds of bosses there at Bio - Sociometric Solutions?

-And so, again, not sort of watching the parking lot and trying to count the hours that people are in, but the idea that for a descent part of the day, you need to be in the office because you need to interact with other people.
-That is something where the data shows that's very important.
-It makes not only individuals more productive and individuals happier, but actually, it makes the entire office happy and more productive.
-And I think this idea that we're, you know, we can actually use data to show that that's the case across the wide variety of companies is extremely important.
+And so - again, not sort of watching the parking lot and trying to count the hours that people are in, but the idea that for a decent part of the day, you need to be in the office because you need to interact with other people.
+Like, that is something where the data shows that's very important.
+It makes not only individuals more productive and individuals happier but actually, it makes the entire office happier and more productive.
+And I think this idea where, you know, we can actually use data to show that that's the case across the wide variety of companies, is extremely important.

 CONAN: Diane, thank you very much for the phone call.